About Some Quadratic Scalar Curvatures and the $h_{4}$ Yamabe Equation: Gauss-Bonnet Curvatures, Curvatures and the Yamabe Problem

 \subsection{Einstein-Lovelock tensors}

 For $0\leq 2k\leq n$, the Einstein-Lovelock tensor $T_{2k}$ is the gradient of the total $2k$-th Gauss-bonnet curvature functional $H_{2k}(g)=\int_Mh_{2k}(g)\mu_g$ once defined on the space of all Riemannian metrics over the compact manifold $M$, see \cite{Labbivariation}.
-Remark that $T_0=g$ as $h_0=1$, $T_1$ is the usual Einstein tensor and $T_n=0$ by Gauss-Bonnet theorem.\\ Alternatively, $T_{2k}$ can be defined by any one of the following expressions:
+Remark that $T_0=g$ as $h_0=1$, $T_1$ is the usual Einstein tensor and $T_n=0$ by Gauss-Bonnet theorem.\\ It turns out that for $0<2k<n$, we have \cite{Labbivariation}